playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 ![](./thing.png)

-While this particular program will automatically exits Node once it's completed running, programs like the following may run until manually halted:
+This particular program will automatically exits Node once it's completed running, but not all do.
+Some programs, like the following, may run until manually halted:

 ```javascript
 // index.js